-On the record date, directors and executive officers of Gaylord and their affiliates beneficially owned or had the right to vote [ l] shares of Gaylord common stock, representing approximately [1]% of the shares of Gaylord common stock outstanding on the record date.
+On the record date, directors and executive officers of Gaylord and their affiliates beneficially owned and had the right to vote 9,899,341 shares of Gaylord common stock, representing approximately 29% of the shares of Gaylord common stock outstanding.
 Certain directors and executive officers of Gaylord have agreed to vote their Gaylord common stock in favor of the issuance of Gaylord shares in the merger (see "Stock Voting Agreements" below) and, to Gaylord's knowledge, Gaylord's other directors and executive officers and affiliates of Gaylord's directors and executive officers intend to vote their common stock in favor of the proposals described in the preceding paragraph.

-For ResortQuest Stockholders (see "Information About the Meetings and Voting - The ResortQuest Special Meeting" on page 88):
+For ResortQuest Stockholders (see "Information About the Meetings and Voting - The ResortQuest Special Meeting" on page 91):

-Approval of the merger agreement requires the affirmative vote of at least a majority of the votes represented by the outstanding shares of ResortQuest common stock.
+Approval of the merger agreement requires the affirmative vote of at least a majority of the outstanding shares of ResortQuest common stock.
 Approval of the merger agreement is a condition to the completion of the merger.
 Approval of any proposal to adjourn the special meeting, if necessary, to solicit additional votes in favor of the merger requires the affirmative vote of at least a majority of the votes cast by holders of ResortQuest common stock present at the special meeting.

-On the record date, directors and executive officers of ResortQuest and their affiliates beneficially owned or had the right to vote [ l ] shares of ResortQuest common stock, representing approximately [1]% of the shares of ResortQuest common stock outstanding and [1]% of the votes represented by the shares of ResortQuest common stock outstanding.
+On the record date, directors and executive officers of ResortQuest and their affiliates beneficially owned and had the right to vote 1,132,278 shares of ResortQuest common stock, representing approximately 6% of the shares of ResortQuest common stock outstanding.
 Each director and certain executive officers of ResortQuest have agreed to vote their ResortQuest common stock in favor of the merger agreement (see "Stock Voting Agreements" below) and, to ResortQuest's knowledge, ResortQuest's other executive officers and affiliates of ResortQuest's directors and executive officers intend to vote their common stock in favor of the merger agreement and the proposal to adjourn the special meeting, if necessary, to solicit additional votes.

-Stock Voting Agreements (see page 72)
+Stock Voting Agreements (see page 75)

-Concurrently with the execution and delivery of the merger agreement, Gaylord stockholders beneficially owning in the aggregate approximately 28% of Gaylord's outstanding common stock entered into a stock voting agreement in which they agree, among other things, to vote their shares held directly, and use their reasonable best efforts to cause to be voted their shares held indirectly, in favor of the issuance of shares of Gaylord common stock in the merger.
-Also on August 4, 2003, ResortQuest stockholders beneficially owning in the aggregate approximately 6% of ResortQuest's outstanding common stock (representing 4% of the outstanding voting power), entered into a stock voting agreement in which they agree, among other things, to vote their shares in favor of the adoption of the merger agreement.
+Concurrently with the execution and delivery of the merger agreement, Gaylord stockholders beneficially owning in the aggregate approximately 29% of Gaylord's outstanding common stock entered into a stock voting agreement in which they agree, among other things, to vote their shares held directly, and use their reasonable best efforts to cause to be voted their shares held indirectly, in favor of the issuance of shares of Gaylord common stock in the merger.
+Also on August 4, 2003, ResortQuest stockholders beneficially owning in the aggregate approximately 6% of ResortQuest's outstanding common stock entered into a stock voting agreement in which they agree, among other things, to vote their shares in favor of the adoption of the merger agreement.

-Subordinated Loan and Reimbursement Agreement (see page 74)
+Subordinated Loan and Reimbursement Agreement (see page 77)